bjoli/RrbList/src/Collections/README.md

 # RrbList - A C# RRB tree implementation

+DO NOT USE.
+THERE IS A BUG IN THE LOGIC FOR SETTING SIZETABLES.

 We all know about clojure's persistent vectors.
 They are old news by this point, not only are they no longer really exciting, but there are greener pastures.
 In short: RRB trees are the bee's knees.
 They are exactly like clojure's pvectors, but with an extra twist: you are now allowed to do fast splits and merges.
 That adds the lovely ability of